 During Bramble's tenure at Clemson, he took the Lady Tigers to the NCAA Tournament every season, reaching the NCAA quarterfinals once and the NCAA round of 16 twice.
-In addition, his teams finished in the top 25 nationally five times and have placed in the top three in the Atlantic Coast Conference three times.
-Bramble had an 80-51-17 overall record and with no losing seasons at Clemson.
+His teams finished in the top 25 nationally five times and placed in the top three in the Atlantic Coast Conference three times.
+Bramble had an 80-51-17 overall record with no losing seasons at Clemson.

 Bramble had 18 wins over top-25 teams at Clemson, including top-five wins on the road in 2004 at fourth-ranked Texas and fifth-ranked Texas A&M. It marked the first time in 20 years, dating back to the men's soccer team in 1984, that any Clemson team in any sport defeated top-five teams in consecutive road games.

-Bramble's Clemson teams had an equally impressive record in the classroom, posting a 3.0 or better cumulative team grade-point average all 13 semesters that he led the team and a 3.25 or better team GPA for seven consecutive semesters.
-Seven NSCAA Academic selections played under Bramble.
+Clemson teams during the Bramble era had an equally impressive record in the classroom, posting a 3.0 or better cumulative team grade-point average all 13 semesters that he led the team and a 3.25 or better team GPA for seven consecutive semesters.
+Seven NSCAA All-Academic selections played under Bramble.

 Bramble served as the top assistant under Clemson head men's soccer coach Trevor Adair from 1995-99.
-The Tigers had three top-12 seasons and reached the NCAA Tournament quarterfinals twice and the round of 16 three times in those five seasons.
+The Tigers had three top-12 seasons while reaching the NCAA Tournament quarterfinals twice and the round of 16 three times in those five seasons.
 The 1998 team finished with a 22-2 overall record and a No. 1 final regular-season national ranking, also winning the ACC Championship that season.

-Bramble also has coached at the international level, as an assistant coach for the United States under-17 national team that competed in the 1999 World Championships.
+Bramble also has coached at the international level, as an assistant coach for the United States Under-17 National Team that competed in the 1999 U-17 World Championships.